Huawei-Watch-Strive-School/Building-Week-2/README.md

 ### Data Description

-The dataset was developed by a [team of collaborators from the Univsersity of Bologna](https://tempesta.cs.unibo.it/projects/us-tm2017/tutorial.html#raw_data), and is based on the 13 users who collected the data during their daily activities.
+The dataset was developed by a [team of collaborators from the Univsersity of Bologna](https://tempesta.cs.unibo.it/projects/us-tm2017/tutorial.html#raw_data), and is based on 13 users who collected the data during their daily activities.
 The dataset includes all sensors available in phones such as accelerometer, gyrometer, etc., and distinguishes five transportation modes:
 / being on a car
 / on a bus
 / on a train